-Over the years, apart from its own initiatives, National Baking Company has provided much-needed assistance to various charitable organizations in Jamaica.
+Over the years, apart from its own initiatives, National Baking Company has provided much-needed assistance to various charitable organisations in Jamaica.
 The company has become known for its philanthropic ventures almost as much as it is known for its innovations and successes in the business arena.
 It was only natural then, that in August 2015, CEO Gary “‘Butch” Hendrickson launched the National Baking Company Foundation.

 Investing in Jamaica’s Future